-The mechanisms of a vaping device seem to be getting more complex with each passing day.
-You’re not the only one who feels bogged down with the numerous modern features in a vape, which experienced vapers love to use to suit his/her interests.
+The mechanisms of a vaping device seem to be getting more complex every day.
+So, you’re not the only one who feels bogged down with all things vaping-related.

-But, what of novice vapers like you?
-How do you grasp the workings of temperature control units, puff counters, and various operating modes and use them to your advantage?
+So, how do you grasp the workings of temperature control units, TCRs, and various operating modes and use them to your advantage?

 TCR Mode in a Nutshell

-TCR stands for Temperature Coefficient of Resistance.
-It is regarded as one of the most useful features of a mod.
+TCR stands for Temperature Coefficient of Resistance, and vape TCR mode is one of the most valuable features of a mod.

 Importance of TCR Mode

 The type of alloy in coils is responsible for establishing the connection between resistance and potential heat.
-Different types of coils such as stainless steel, nickel, and titanium react differently to heat and have their own temperature coefficient.
+Different coils such as stainless steel, nickel, and titanium react differently to heat and have their own temperature coefficient.

-Now, when you use the TC (temperature control) mode, you are asked to provide information on the type of coil you’re using.
-With the info, the mod identifies the ideal temperature for vaping with the specific alloy (coil) you’re using, and the TC controls kick in if the temperature isn’t perfect.
+Now, when you use the TC (temperature control) mode, the mod asks you to provide information on the coil you’re using.
+With this information, the mod identifies the ideal temperature for vaping with the specific alloy you’re using, and the TC controls kick in if the temperature isn’t perfect.

 Most manufacturers have the settings of their mods fine-tuned to their own particular coils.

 For instance, Company Vape Limited will have its own brand of coil heads and mods.
-Let’s say the company’s coils are constructed of 316 stainless steel; their mod will be fine-tuned and TCR rated for 316 stainless steel.
+Let’s say the company makes its coils from 316 stainless steel.
+Their mod will have TCR-rated temperature control for 316 stainless steel coils.

 Therefore, when you use the SS setting mode with the coil provided by the company, you won’t need to fiddle with the TCR.

-However, what if you use a coil made of 304 stainless steel?
-What if the coil you use has a different alloy?
+So, what if you use your own coils made of 304 steel or use a different alloy?

-Without adjustments made when you do coil changes, there will be a reduction in the production of flavorful vapor.
+Without adjustments made when you do coil changes, there will be a reduction in flavorful vapor production.
 In worst cases, your wicks can even get burnt.

 TCR Mode to the Rescue

-Allow the TCR mode to save your vaping experience.
-To adjust your 316 stainless steel-tuned mod to work with your new 304 stainless coils, you must enter the vape TCR mode.
+To adjust your 316 steel-tuned vape mod to work with your new 304 stainless coils, you must enter the vape TCR mode.
 Wattage mode will not work the same here.

-Upon doing so, you will have to provide the TCR value of 304L coils.
-You can easily obtain the TCR values from numerous sources online.
+Upon doing so, you will have to provide the correct TCR value of 304L coils.

-The TCR mode can also be expertly used to adjust and control the use of e-liquid, creation of vapor, extension of battery life, and warmth of the drags.
+You can also use the TCR mode in vape devices to adjust and control the use of e-liquid, creation of vapor, battery life, and warmth of the drags.

-This mode has inadvertently facilitated the creation of new lines of coils and accessories.
-Calling the mode a positive innovation to vaping would be an understatement.
+This mode has inadvertently facilitated the creation of new lines of vaping coils and accessories.
+Calling the mode a positive innovation to the vaping experience would be an understatement.

 After absorbing all the information I have laid out, I have a gut feeling that you are confused about the difference between TC (temperature control) and TCR (temperature coefficient of resistance) mode.
 It’s easy to get confused since both modes function similarly, processing numbers and ultimately limiting the temperature on a vape device for safety purposes.

-There is no need for you to know TCR values and understand the workings of the TCR mode if you intend to vape with pre-packaged coils and mods created from the same brand.
+There is no need for you to know specific values and understand the workings of the TCR mode if you intend to vape with pre-packaged coils and mods created from the same brand.
 Besides, figuring out each coil’s exact TCR value is complex, and beginners should probably master power mode first.

-However, if you want to wild out a bit, test your mod, and experiment with your coils, you will need to know the TCR value of coils to fine-tune your mod to the coil you use.
-Failure to adjust the settings in the TCR mode can spell doom for both you and your vaping device.
+However, if you want to test your mod and experiment with your coils, you will need to know the value of coils to fine-tune your mod.
+Failure to adjust the settings in the TCR mode can spell doom for both you and your device.